Azure/Industrial-IoT/docs/opc-publisher/readme.md

 One or both of these must be set for condition handling to be in effect.
 You can use the condition handling configuration regardless if you are using advanced or simple event filters.
 If you specify the`ConditionHandling` option property without an `EventFilter` property it is ignored, as condition handling has no effect for data change subscriptions.

 Conditions are sent as `ua-condition` data set messages.
 This is a message type not part of the official standard but allows seperating condition snapshots from regular `ua-event` data set messages.

-### Persisting OPC Publisher Configuration

-To ensure operation of OPC Publisher over restarts, it's required to map configuration files to the host file system.
-The mapping can be achieved via the "Container Create Option" in the Azure portal.
-The configuration files are:

-- the file system based directory store
-- the telemetry configuration file

-In version 2.6 and above, username and password are stored in plain text in the configuration file.
-It must be ensured that the configuration file is protected by the file system access control of the host file system.
-The same must be ensured for the file system based certificate store, since it contains the private certificate and private key of OPC Publisher.

-## Discovering OPC UA servers with OPC Publisher

-> Starting from version 2.9

-OPC Publisher provides discovery services (formerly [OPC Discovery](https://github.com/Azure/Industrial-IoT/tree/release/2.8.6)) to find assets (OPC UA servers) on the local shop floor network where the IoT Edge device is deployed.
-This can be programmatically controlled using API calls documented [here](./api.md).
-The optional [Web service](../web-api/readme.md) subscribes to the events and registers the discovered assets in Azure IoT Hub as device identities.

-Example use cases:

-- An industrial solution wants to detect assets which are unknown by its asset management system.
-- A customer wants to access an asset without looking up the connectivity information in his asset management database or Excel spreadsheet printout from 10 years ago!
-- A customer wants to onboard an asset which was recently added to a production line without causing additional network load.

-Discovery supports two modes of operation:

-- Active Scan mode: The local network is actively scanned by the Discovery module.
-- Targeted discovery mode: A list of asset addresses can be specified to be checked.

-Discovery is based on native OPC UA server functionality as specified in the OPC UA specification, which allows discovery of endpoint information including security profile information without establishing an OPC UA authenticated and encrypted OPC UA session.

-The results of the discovery process are sent to cloud via the IoT Edge Hub’s and IoT Hub’s telemetry path.
-The optional cloud web service processes the results and onboards the discovered entities as IoT Hub identities.

-The Discovery can be configured via the OPC Registry REST API and allows a fine-grained configuration of the discovery process for recurring as well as one-time scans.

-### Discovery Configuration

-The Discovery capability of OPC Publisher can be configured to do active network and port scanning.
-The following parameters can be configured for active scanning:

-- address ranges (needed when hosted in a Docker context where the host interfaces are not visible)
-- port ranges (to narrow or widen scanning to a list of known ports)
-- number of workers and time between scans (Advanced)

-> Active scanning should be used with care since it causes load on the local network and might be identified by network security software as a threat.

-For a targeted discovery, the configuration requires a specific list of discovery URLs.
-Please note that targeted discovery disables the use of address and port ranges as only the specific list of discovery URLs are checked.

-### One-time discovery

-One-time discovery is supported by the OPC Publisher module and can be initiated through a API call over IoT Hub direct methods or MQTT/HTTPS (Preview).
-The API is documented [here](./api.md).

-A discovery configuration is part of the API request payload.
-All one-time discovery requests are serialized in the Discovery module at the edge, i.e. will be performed one by one.

-Using the targeted discovery mode, servers can be registered using a well-known discovery URL without active scanning.

-### Discovery Progress

-The discovery progress as well as current request queue size is reported via the telemetry path and available in the cloud for applications by the Registry services REST interface.

-## OPC UA Client (OPC Twin)

-> Starting from version 2.9

-The control services (formerly [OPC Twin services](https://github.com/Azure/Industrial-IoT/tree/release/2.8.6)) are provided using IoT Hub device method API as well as Web API and MQTT based request response API (Preview).

-The API enables you to write applications that invoke OPC UA server functionality on OPC server endpoints.
-The Payload is transcoded from JSON to OPC UA binary and passed on through the OPC UA stack to the OPC UA server.
-The response is reencoded to JSON and passed back to the cloud service.
-This includes [Variant](../json.md) encoding and decoding in a consistent JSON format.

-Payloads that are larger than the Azure IoT Hub supported Device Method payload size are chunked, compressed, sent, then decompressed and reassembled for both request and response.
-This allows fast and large value writes and reads, as well as returning large browse results.

-A single session is opened on demand per endpoint so the OPC UA server is not overburdened with 100’s of simultaneous requests.

-The API is documented [here](./api.md).

-Example use cases:

-- A customer wants to gather the configuration of an asset by reading configuration parameters of the asset.
-- A customer wants to browse an OPC UA server’s information model/address space for telemetry selection.
-- An industrial solution wants to react on a condition detected in an asset by changing a configuration parameter in the asset.

-## OPC Publisher API

-OPC Publisher supports remote configuration through Azure IoT Hub [direct methods](./directmethods.md).

-> Starting from version 2.9

-In addition to the configuraton API, OPC Publisher 2.9 also supports additional [APIs](./api.md) that can be called via

-- Azure IoT Hub direct methods.
-The method name is the operaton name and request payload as documented in the API documentation.
-Using the provided SDK project it is possible to also transmit and receive payloads that are larger than the 256 KB payload limitation of Azure IoT Hub.

-- The same API can also be called via the HTTP Server built into OPC Publisher (Preview).
-The API supports browse and histrian access streaming, which the other transports do not provide.
-All calls must be authenticated through an API Key which must be provided as a bearer token.
-The API key can be read from the OPC Publisher module's module twin.

-- API can also be invoked through MQTT v5 RPC calls (Preview).
-The API is mounted on top of tje method template (configured using the `--mtt` [command line argument](./commandline.md)).
-The method name follows the topic.
-The caller provides the topic that receives the response in the topic specified in the corresonding MQTTv5 PUBLISH packet property.

 ## OPC Publisher Telemetry Formats